philgentric/klik/Windows_en.md

 Q: When klik runs, other applications are missing RAM.

-A: Go to the Preferences menu and erase the caches.
-For experts: Edit build.gradle to reduce the maximum memory size of the JVM.
+A: Go to the Preferences menu and (1) erase the caches (2) reduce the maximum memory size of the JVM.

 Q: I want to uninstall klik.